Most people surfing the web today have some kind of attention deficit disorder.

-The raw biological potential of the cherry (or bean as it later becomes) is the most critical factor in coffee.
+The raw biological potential of the cherry (or bean as it later becomes) is the the most critical factor in coffee.

 If the bean is from a good cultivar and grown under the right conditions in fertile soil, it will be sweet and packed with flavors.

 Unfortunately, most coffee on the shelves of the supermarket is grown at low altitude in farms lacking biodiversity.
-Even if you have $5000 espresso setup, you won’t be able to get a spectacular result with this kind of second rate bean.
+Even if you have a $5000 espresso setup, you won’t be able to get a spectacular result with a second rate bean.